jkerai1/CLSID-Lookup/README.md

 Frustrated with not being able to find what applications use what corresponding CLSID , I made this as a nice lookup.
 Please feel free to fork and contribute missing CLSIDs

+Use the python script and raw list to produce a list free of CLSID duplicates (but not application duplicates as same application might use multiple CLSIDs)

 # Powershell Command Used:
 Get-ItemProperty -Path "HKLM:\SOFTWARE\Classes\CLSID\*" `